madiator/smarter.github.io/_posts/2018-05-28-deliberate-practice.markdown

 Thus, deliberate practice is very different from regular practice.
 I have been practicing "typing" without focusing on improving the skill.
 It was not mindful, it was very much mindless.
 If I spend several more hours practicing "typing" deliberately, I could improve it drastically.
 This will require intense focus, and some form of feedback to fix my mistakes (e.g. using a software or a website).

-Ericsson gives similar examples like typing: when you don't know how to play tennis, you start practicing and you slowly get better until one day you realize that you have hit a plateau and have not improved for a long time.
-Most likely this is because initially you had to focus quite a bit to get to a decent shape, and then you stopped focusing.
-The games became fun (instead of being challenging).
-It allowed you to have nice conversations in the court with your opponent.
+Ericsson gives similar examples like typing: Suppose you don't know how to play tennis and you start learning it.
+Initially you focus as you practice, and most likely there is someone teaching you how to play and correcting your mistakes.
+It is deliberate practice.
+Eventually you don't struggle as much, and it actually becomes a lot of fun to play.
+You don't need to focus as much and you can enjoy having pleasant conversations with your opponent.
+You went from deliberate practice, that set you up on a path to improvement, to just practice.
+You have plateaued.
+To improve, you need to push yourself and it is hard work.

+What makes deliberate practice different from practice?

 ### Key ingredient #1: Focus